guillemsala/by_ratings_assignment/readme.md

 Figure 2. *Forward cross-validation for time series*

 In our case, we perform two folds:
-1. The first one uses all the dates up to 180 days before the last date as the train set and the next 90 days as the validation set.
+1. The first one uses all the dates up to 270 days before the last date as the train set and the next 90 days as the validation set.
-2. The second one uses all the dates up to 90 days prior to the last date, and the next 90 days as the validation.
+2. The second one uses all the dates up to 180 days prior to the last date, and the next 90 days as the validation.
+3. The last fold uses all the dates up to the 90 days prior to the last date, and forecasts the next 90 days.

 Once the validation process is complete, the scores are plotted in a box diagram.
 The metric used in this project has been the *[mean absolute scaled error (MASE)](https://en.wikipedia.org/wiki/Mean_absolute_scaled_error)* [1].
 This consists on dividing